 (for reference in () see Bibliography attachment)

 Today’s date is January 31, 2050.
 Not many years ago, epidemics of chronic disease nearly brought the American healthcare system and the nation to its knees.
 But the sickness was not just confined to the people.
 The planet was sick, too...there were mass coral reef die-offs, melting polar icecaps, forests set ablaze, pesticides raining down from the sky, and mounting species extinctions.
 In 2019, the EAT Lancet Commission Report - in the first comprehensive analysis of its kind, identified the human appetite for the western diet (also known as the Standard American Diet, or SAD) as a primary cause of all this misery (1).
-In essence, man poisoned himself with food, and in the process, turned Mother Earth into a giant industrialized animal food.
+In essence, man poisoned himself with food, and in the process, turned Mother Earth into a giant industrialized food factory.
 From this crucible of despair rose the Ethos Farm Project (EFP).
-Founded in 2012 on an ancient NJ farm by physician and farmer Ron Weiss, M.D., EFP’s work is guided by the Hippocratic teaching that food is the most powerful instrument of healing.
+Founded in 2011 on an ancient NJ farm by physician and farmer Ron Weiss, M.D., EFP’s work is guided by the Hippocratic teaching that food is the most powerful instrument of healing.
 In implementing the EAT Lancet Commission’s recommendations, EFP has played a foundational role in regenerating the state of NJ, transforming it into the healthiest, most vibrant state in America.

 2020 was a watershed year in NJ’s transformation.
-The new American president, understood that healthy people come from a healthy land, was elected to office.
+A new American president who understood that healthy people come from a healthy land, was elected to office.
 Her first priority was to protect the earth.
 She reconstituted the EPA and expanded the Toxic Substance Control Act (TSCA), banning the production of all chemicals suspected of being hazardous to human and environmental health, including ag chemicals.
 America rejoined the Paris Climate Treaty and became the leader in GHG emissions reduction and sequestration.
 Through a combination of USDA and private grants, EFP’s EFECT Initiative (2) was fully funded.
 Over 30 years, EFECT has served not only as a model to protect NJ’s water resources, restore native habitat and build biodiversity, but continues to demonstrate a working agricultural soil’s enormous capacity to sequester carbon.
 Using EFECT as a model, the USDA NRCS in collaboration with Indigo Ag’s Terraton Initiative (3), funded the mass restoration of American farmland.
 This has been the most important single factor that has brought about the beginning of global cooling.
 In 2020, after being presented with EFP’s 2050 Vision, NJ Gov. Phil Murphy was motivated to adopt more aggressive goals of bringing NJ to carbon neutrality by 2030.
 The former Goldman Sachs executive worked with BlackRock (4) to invest in the rapid expansion of Ocean Wind (5) as well as the installation of solar panels, Tesla solar roof shingles (6) and Powerwall energy storage systems (7) all over the state.
 Murphy also placed an immediate moratorium on further development of all open land in NJ.
 At the same time, the state restructured regs & gave tax incentives to promote high density redevelopment of NJ’s crumbling cities.
 Today, Paterson, Newark, Camden and Trenton are the envy of American cities.
 Next, NJ lawmakers expanded the successful state farmland preservation program & granted property tax exemption to all working farmlands maintaining organic regenerative certification (8).
-Enormous state funded facilities were created to compose sewage biosolids with food waste & leaves from the state’s many suburban shade trees.
+Enormous state funded facilities were created to compost sewage biosolids with food waste & leaves from the state’s many suburban shade trees.
 High-quality, finished compost was returned to the land.
 Life was breathed into NJ’s worn-out soils.
 Her fertility cycle was restored.